SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Cafe Down The Alley

-This used to be our regular post-session hangout spot back in 2023, but the last time I went here was after the online tournament Mukhtalif.
+This was our regular post-session hangout spot back in 2023, but the last time I went here was after the online tournament Mukhtalif.

 Online tournaments can severely lack fun.
 It was hard for me to engage people in conversation post their debates, because I was busy preparing and giving my OAs.
 People were sad and everyone wanted to quit before round 5.